VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 The response contains the created document without lock.

-#### Create document with small file
+#### Create `EnkelvoudigInformatieObject` with small file

-To create the document with file size less or equal maximum file size we need:
+To create the `EnkelvoudigInformatieObject` with a file size less or equal to the maximum file size we need:

 * encode file content to Base64 and place it into `inhoud` attribute.
 * `bestandsomvang` = the actual size of file